Chapter 3

 The platform

-Nexma is a schema-driven spatial operating system.
-Load a different ontology schema — a formal description of a domain’s entities, relationships, and constraints — and the entire platform reconfigures.
-Toolbar, map layers, AI tools, optimization models, auto-generated tabs.
+Nexma is a skill-driven spatial operating system.
+Load a different agent skill — a formal description of a domain’s entities, relationships, and constraints — and the entire platform reconfigures.
+Toolbar, map layers, AI capabilities, optimization models, operational dashboards.
 Zero code changes.
 This is the core architectural claim, and it is not theoretical.
 It is how the platform operates in production today.

 The distinction matters.
 This is not configuration.
 It is architecture.
-The Nexma platform does not have a telecom mode, a water mode, and a defense mode.
-It has one mode: whatever the schema says.
-The schema is the application.
-Conventional approaches require engineering teams to build and maintain separate products for each vertical.
-What Nexma has built eliminates that entire category of work.
-A new domain is a new file, not a new codebase.
+The platform does not have a telecom mode, a water mode, and a defense mode.
+It has one mode: whatever the agent skill says.
+The agent skill is the application.
+A new domain is a new definition, not a new codebase.

 Jax

-Every action Jax takes writes to the Codex — the same persistent data layer that all views render from.
-When Jax places an entity on the map, the tab recalculates, the constraint validator fires, and the ontology graph updates.
+Every action Jax takes writes to the same persistent data layer that all views render from.
+When Jax places an entity on the map, the dashboard recalculates, the constraint validator fires, and the design graph updates.
 One write, everything reacts.
 There is no synchronization step.
 There is no export.
 The agent and the platform share a single source of truth.
-This is what makes the Nexma approach fundamentally different from legacy tools that bolt AI capabilities onto existing workflows as an afterthought.

-The Codex is the single source of truth for everything that happens on the Nexma platform.
-It is a persistent, database-backed file system where all spatial data, schema definitions, and operational state live.
-Every view — the map, the ontology designer, the data tabs, the AI agent — reads from and writes to the Codex.
+The platform is built around a single source of truth for all spatial data, agent skill definitions, and operational state.
+Every view — the map, the design surface, the data panels, the AI agent — reads from and writes to the same data layer.
 There is no secondary data store.
 There is no cache that can drift out of sync.
-The Codex is the plan, and the plan is always current.

 This architecture eliminates the synchronization problem that plagues every multi-tool workflow in the industry.
 There is no export step.
 There is no period during which the field team is working from data that the planning team has already changed.
-Legacy tools treat synchronization as a feature to be built.
-At Nexma, we have eliminated the need for it entirely.
 When there is only one source of truth, synchronization is not a problem to solve.
 It is a problem that does not exist.

 Why three pillars

 The compound effect — the agent reasons, the solver optimizes, the map renders — produces something none of the three can produce alone: autonomous spatial operations that a human can verify, modify, and deploy from a single surface.
-This is what Nexma has built.
-And it is why the platform cannot be replicated by combining three separate products, no matter how good each individual product may be.
 The value is in the integration, and the integration is in the architecture.

 Ten enterprise products

 From the same codebase and architecture, the Nexma platform delivers ten distinct products.
 Each serves a different market.
 Each addresses a different buyer.
-Yet each is, at its core, the same platform with a different schema loaded.
+Yet each is, at its core, the same platform with a different agent skill loaded.

-Autonomous Engineering delivers AI-driven infrastructure design across telecom, water, electric, and gas networks.
-It is the domain where the platform was first proven, and it remains the most mature vertical.
-Agentic Warfare serves spatial operations planning for defense and intelligence organizations, where the speed of autonomous spatial reasoning directly affects mission outcomes.
-Agentic Cyber provides threat mapping and network vulnerability analysis, rendering the attack surface as a spatial problem that Jax can investigate and act upon.
+Agentic Engineering delivers AI-driven infrastructure design across telecom, water, electric, and gas networks.
+Agentic Warfare serves spatial operations planning for defense and intelligence organizations.
+Agentic Cyber provides threat mapping and network vulnerability analysis.

-Agentic Investigation handles entity resolution, link analysis, and spatial forensics for organizations that need to understand relationships between actors across geography and time.
-Simulation Intelligence enables agent-based modeling and scenario planning, allowing operators to test decisions before committing resources.
-Autonomous Detection identifies objects from satellite and drone imagery, feeding spatial intelligence directly into the Codex for downstream reasoning by Jax.
+Agentic Investigation handles entity resolution, link analysis, and spatial forensics.
+Simulation Intelligence enables agent-based modeling and scenario planning.
+Autonomous Detection identifies objects from satellite and drone imagery.

-Hivecore orchestrates multiple agents for complex operational workflows that exceed the scope of a single agent loop.
-Remote Sensing processes satellite analysis and change detection pipelines, turning raw imagery into actionable spatial data.
-App Factory generates custom spatial applications from schema definitions alone, making the Nexma platform itself a tool for building other tools.
-Agentic Intelligence synthesizes real-time global intelligence from over one hundred live data feeds into a unified spatial picture.
+Remote Sensing processes satellite analysis and change detection pipelines.
+App Factory generates custom spatial applications from agent skill definitions.
+Agentic Intelligence synthesizes real-time global intelligence from over one hundred live data feeds.

-Each product is a schema.
-Each schema is a configuration file.
+Each product is an agent skill.
+Each agent skill is a definition.
 The platform is one.

 Data platform

 Over one hundred live data feeds span climate, maritime, aviation, cyber, geopolitical, and infrastructure domains.
-Feeds write to the Codex as GeoJSON.
-Spatial feeds render on the globe automatically.
-Jax reads feed data through the same file primitives it uses for everything else.
+All feeds are unified into a single intelligence layer, accessible to every view and every agent query.
 There is no special integration layer for external data.
-The Nexma platform treats incoming feeds the same way it treats user-generated designs: as files in the Codex, subject to the same rendering pipeline and the same agent reasoning.
+The platform treats incoming intelligence the same way it treats user-generated designs: as data subject to the same rendering pipeline and the same agent reasoning.

-Adding a new feed requires a registry entry and a data handler.
-No new UI code.
-No new API routes.
-No new agent tools.
-The architecture absorbs new data the same way it absorbs new domains: through schema.
-This is not a convenience.
-It is the architectural property that allows the Nexma platform to scale its intelligence surface without scaling its engineering complexity.
+Adding a new data source requires configuration, not engineering.
+The architecture absorbs new intelligence the same way it absorbs new domains: through agent skills.
+This is the architectural property that allows the platform to scale its intelligence surface without scaling its engineering complexity.

 Was this page useful?